Foods That Support Nerve Health: What to Eat for Nerve Damage

 Meal planning is something that can be your savior in the long run.
 You must keep the following items in mind when planning your meals.

-- Eating foods with antioxidants is most significant
+• Eating foods with antioxidants is the most significant

 We have provided a short list of foods that you should take to help heal your neuropathy.
 However, you should also be aware of foods that are not good for neuropathy.
 You can take a look at this article for more information.
-To heal the damaged nerves, it is crucial to plan balanced meals and not skip meals.
-An hour of exercise can add to the effort of recovery of damaged nerves.
+Planning balanced meals and not skipping meals is crucial to heal the damaged nerves.
+An hour of exercise can add to the recovery of damaged nerves.

 Conclusion